snaldos/packing-optimization/docs/reference_materials/presentation.md

 ## Implemented Functionalities & Algorithms

 - **Brute Force (BF):** Exhaustively checks all possible combinations to guarantee the optimal solution.
+In case of ties (equal profit), it selects the solution with the lowest total weight, and if still tied, the fewest number of pallets—yielding the most real-world meaningful result.
 Impractical for large datasets due to exponential time.
 - **Backtracking (BT):** Prunes branches exceeding constraints, exploring only feasible combinations.
 Faster than brute force, but still exponential in worst case.
 - **Branch & Bound (BB):** Uses upper bounds to prune the search space.
 In practice, BB is the fastest and most robust approach for almost all real-world datasets, consistently outperforming other methods by solving most instances in microseconds.
 Only specially crafted pathological cases can slow it down significantly.
 - **Dynamic Programming (DP):**
   - **DP Vector (Bottom-Up):** Fills a table for all capacities, reconstructs solution, ideal for dense problems.
+Returns the best-suited solution: among all optimal (max-profit) solutions, it chooses the one with the lowest total weight, and if still tied, the fewest pallets.
   - **DP HashMap (Top-Down):** Memoized recursion, efficient for sparse problems, saves memory when few states are used.
+Also applies the same tie-breaking as DP Vector.
   - **DP Optimized (2 Rows):** Uses only two rows for memory efficiency, computes only max profit (no reconstruction).
 - **Greedy Approximation:** Selects items by profit-to-weight ratio.
 Fastest, but not always optimal.
 - **Integer Linear Programming (ILP):**
   - **Python (PuLP):** Flexible, slower, customizable.
   - **C++ (OR-Tools):** Fastest, robust, can be tuned for secondary objectives.

+---

+## Note on Solution Meaningfulness & Trade-offs

+- **DP (Vector/HashMap), Brute Force and Backtracking** always return not just any optimal solution, but the "best-fitted" (most meaningful) one: maximizing profit, then minimizing total weight, then minimizing the number of pallets.
+This is especially valuable in real-world logistics, where lighter or fewer pallets are preferable for cost, handling, or space reasons.
+- **Other algorithms (e.g., Branch & Bound, ILP)** may return any optimal solution, but are not guaranteed to find the best-fitted one according to these secondary criteria.
+This is because they prioritize speed and aggressive pruning, which can skip over equally optimal but more practical solutions.
+- **Trade-off:** The enhanced tie-breaking in DP and BF adds a small computational overhead, but ensures the returned solution is not just mathematically optimal, but also practically best-suited for real applications.
+In contrast, faster algorithms may sacrifice this extra layer of optimality for performance.

+- **Greedy:** The greedy algorithm is extremely fast and, in many cases, can produce solutions that are very close to optimal.
+However, it is not guaranteed to be optimal or to provide the best-fitted solution.
+Since greedy is a non-constant factor approximation for the 0/1 knapsack problem, its reliability cannot be blindly trusted—there are datasets where it performs well, but also cases where it can miss the optimal or most meaningful solution by a significant margin.
+Use with caution when solution quality is critical.

 ---